Eschill2u/Eschill2u.github.io/index.md

 #### Kenai NWR Fire Impacts to Dall Sheep (*Ovis dalli dalli*) Research Project
 R Quarto report series (broken up into 4 parts) to
 - provide introductory training to tidy data and R tidyverse
-- walk through coding steps (via human-readable annotations) required to explore and tidy sheep fecal parasite data directly from the fecal flotation results provided by the labratory
+- walk through coding steps (via human-readable annotations) required to explore and tidy sheep fecal parasite data directly from the fecal flotation results provided by the laboratory
 - visualize data with plots showing parasite load by species and comparing parasite presence between sheep grazing in burned versus unburned areas
 - visualize data with embedded, dynamic leaflet maps displaying parasite load relative to wildfire burn sites
 - provide instructions detailing how to run and reuse the code and functions